cilium/cilium/Documentation/bpf.rst

   The ``ip link`` command will display an ``xdp`` flag if the interface has an XDP program attached. ``ip link | grep xdp`` can thus be used to find all interfaces that have XDP running.
-Further introspection facilities will be provided through the detailed view with ``ip -d link`` once the kernel API gains support for dumping additional attributes.
+Further introspection facilities are provided through the detailed view with ``ip -d link`` and ``bpftool`` can be used to retrieve information about the attached program based on the BPF program ID shown in the ``ip link`` dump.

   In order to remove the existing XDP program from the interface, the following command must be issued: